bbarker/SoftwareTools/Rust/sfw-tools/README.md

 out in Software Tools, pp 21, *"The best programs are designed in terms of loosely coupled functions that each does a simple task."*

+Some other references that refelect functional programming values:
+- page 36, a discussion on `break`: the suggestions also coincide largley with recursive functions.
+- pages 44-45 discuss defensive programming by guarding control variables with safety checks.
+In functional programming, such control variables often do not appear, so safety checks are unnecessary due to the usage of HOFs being safe by design.

 ### Currently Implemented Tools
 - [x] `cp`
 - [x] `wc`